Gilead-IT-GCDM-PDM/Open-SMART-PMI/README.md

 ## 2. Getting Started

-Instructions for installing and using the package.
+USER GUIDE PENDING.
+Instructions to set up and run the local application will be written here.
+For modeling applications, refer to Section 4.3 in Setting Up a Development Environment.

 -------------------------------------------------------------------------------